 A radar usually consists of four basic units: a transmitter, a receiver, an antenna, and a display system.
 The transmitter generates the pulse of microwaves.

 The antenna emits the radio waves.
 The waves are emitted outward in a circular pattern.
-But the microwaves are scattered by precipitation that sends some energy back that are received by the antenna again; this energy is then detected by the radar’s receiver.
+But the microwaves are scattered by precipitation that sends some energy back that the antenna receives again; the radar’s receiver then detects this energy.

-A Doppler or weather radar uniquely can measure the speed of the wind in precipitating regions.
-If the precipitation particles are moving to the radar, then the receiver of the detector receives waves of higher frequency and a lower frequency if the particles move away.
+A Doppler or radar can uniquely measure the speed of the wind in precipitating regions.
+If the precipitation particles move to the radar, the detector receiver receives higher frequency waves and a lower frequency if the particles move away.

 This helps the radar to identify the severity of the weather.
-Like, if it is seen that the particles are moving fast towards a point and then moving away within a very small distance, then the storm may be a tornado.
+Like, if it is seen that the particles are moving fast towards a point and then moving away within a minimal distance, then the storm may be a tornado.

 Why Is the Weather Radar Used?

-A weather radar is used in the meteorological institutes, used by the aviation authorities and have other applications.
+A weather radar is used in meteorological institutes the aviation authorities and has other applications.

-This instrument helps for making efficient decisions, improve awareness, gives us warnings against a natural disaster like heavy snowfall and forecast.
+This instrument helps make efficient decisions, improves awareness, and warns against natural disasters like heavy snowfall and forecasts.
 It helps to forecast the upcoming weather.

-Through sensory observations, we could not get every data of the weather that the people witnessed during the natural disasters that caused enormous economic and personal damage.
+We could not get every data of the weather that the people witnessed during the natural disasters that caused enormous economic and personal damage through sensory observations.

-Today, we can be aware of any storm like hurricane or tornado through collecting data by a weather radar that at least gives us some time to move to a safer place and save ourselves along with our belongings.
+Today, we can be aware of any storm like a hurricane or tornado by collecting data from a weather instrument that gives us some time to move to a safer place and save ourselves and our belongings.

-The aircraft uses the weather radar for tracking the intensity and motion of the precipitation that helps them to make efficient decisions.
+The aircraft uses the radar to track the intensity and emotion of the precipitation that helps them make efficient decisions.
 That’s all there is to it.